Brake Boosters: Vacuum Vs Hydroboost Systems

 Table of Contents

-What Is Hydroboost?
+What Is Hydro Boost?

-Hydroboost is an innovative technology that has revolutionized the braking systems of 4×4 trucks.
+Hydro boost is an innovative technology that has revolutionized the braking systems of 4×4 trucks.
 It relies on power steering pump pressure instead of engine vacuum to pressurize the brake system, drastically improving vehicle braking performance.
 This improved level of consistent pedal response is because the power steering pump is always pressurized, eliminating the need for manual pumping for stiffer brakes.

 The most evident benefit of hydro boost is the unparalleled level of confidence it instills in drivers when negotiating steep downhill grades while off-throttle with cammed-up engines, which can struggle to deliver reliable vacuum at lower RPMs.

-In addition, a ‘firmer’ pedal feel and more dynamic stopping capability are also notable hallmarks associated with hydro boost installation.
-Upgrading your 4×4 vehicle with hydro boost technology can improve your overall driving experience without compromising safety or reliability.
+In addition, a ‘firmer’ pedal feel and more dynamic stopping capability are also notable hallmarks associated with hydro-boost installation.
+Upgrading your 4×4 vehicle with hydro-boost technology can improve your overall driving experience without compromising safety or reliability.

-What is Vacuum Brake?
+What is a Vacuum Brake?

 The vacuum brake booster is crucial to an automobile’s braking system.
 It connects to the engine’s intake manifold to receive power.
 When the driver hits the brake pedal, the booster creates a vacuum that pressures the hydraulic brake lines.
 This pressure leads to greater friction, and the car stops.